Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2023-09-18/index.md

 ---

 We worked across a number of different projects as we dealt with some maintenance upgrades, regularly scheduled work, and some work on PPA that we bumped up in priority due to external deadlines.
+For development work, we completed **10** points and closed 26 issues bringing up the rolling velocity slightly to **4.7**.

 ## GeoTaste